 ZW3 Inc. Team Member Case Studies

-Here are samples of our team members' work that demonstrate our ability to meet the water, wastewater, and water reclamation project needs of our clients.
+Here are samples of our team members' work while at Parsons that demonstrate our ability to meet the water, wastewater, and water reclamation project needs of our clients.
 Click a project title to go directly to it:

 Project: Replace and double capacity of current equalization basin within the same footprint

 This project involved replacing the existing equalization basin within the same footprint (increasing the capacity from 1.2 MG to 2.4 MG) and designing/constructing new facilities for a plant capacity of 15 MGD.
 In 2004 the City of Corona started construction on wastewater treatment plant improvements and recycled water project A. Recycled Water Project A required its recycled water storage-pumping-conveyance facilities to achieve a 100% reuse of up to 15 MGD of tertiary treated recycled water with post-tertiary chlorination, matching the plant's existing capacity to generate recycled water.

 Mr. Weinstock successfully led the final design and construction phase services for three simultaneous construction contracts for wastewater treatment plant improvements, as well as recycled water storage, pumping, and conveyance systems. the original project included 147,000 linear feet of recycled water pipelines (with up to 317 psi working pressure), pump stations, pressure reducing stations, and five buried or partially buried pre-stressed concrete cylindrical reservoirs.